-13 Mar Use Quizzes and Giveaways to Collect Qualified Leads [Campaign Ideas]
+13 Mar Use Quizzes and Giveaways to Collect Qualified Leads [Campaign Examples]

 Have you ever considered using an engaging “Buzzfeed style” quiz to collect leads?
 How about a sweepstakes to promote a mobile app or a giveaway to encourage folks to check out your products?
 This Campaign Showcase is all about putting an unexpected twist on a typical lead-collection form.